 What to Expect from the Job?

-Now that you found out everything you needed to know about how to have a career in optometry, you are also probably interested in what to expect once you start working in this field.
+Now that you found out everything you needed to know how to have a career in optometry, you are also probably interested in what to expect once you start working in this field.
 For instance, the stress level is a factor that influences many people when it comes to choosing a career.
-In the case of optometry, the work environment and the complexity of the responsibilities you have make the stress level average.
+In the case of optometry, the work environment, and the complexity of the responsibilities you have to make the stress level average.
 This also depends on the type of job you have.
 It is more likely to have a lower stress level if you own a private practice and you are your own boss.
 And speaking of the possibility of a private practice, this shows the level of mobility of the job, which is quite high.
 The opportunities for advancement and the salary are also above average, which is yet another reason to consider optometry as a career.
 All in all, we would say this job can be rewarding and balanced.

 Summing Everything Up

 If you are a person who likes to be around other people and provide them with care and advice, and you also have a passion for science and medicine, optometry might be the right career path for you.
 It pays well, it is flexible, and you can constantly improve yourself in one way or another.
 Plus, you would be helping and treating people, what better way to spend your time at work?
+Studies show that people in careers where helping others is a major part of their job are among the most satisfied.
+Optometrists are needed all over the country, and the world, so there is no shortage of jobs available.
+Now is a perfect time to begin your journey to a new career that is rewarding, stimulating, flexible, and well-paying: what are you waiting for?